spikegrobstein/mcwrapper/README.markdown

 ## Configuration

 Although `mcwrapper` has a built-in default configuration, there are times when you may want to have it operate slightly differently. `mcwrapper` is bundled with an example mcwrapperrc example file called `mcwrapperrc.example`.

-Rename that file to `mcwrapperrc` and you can edit the settings in it.
-Full documentation exists in there.

-`mcwrapperrc` can also live in `~/.mcwrapperrc` or `/etc/mcwrapperrc`.
-The priority is that order.
+See that file for full configuration documentation.

 ## Details